Master Hand: Reception

 Master Hand has been well received.
-IGN readers voted Master Hand as one of the 10 best bosses in video games.
-Den of Geek writer Gavin Jasper regarded him as among the best boss battles, stating that it stood out to him that, instead of using a preexisting character as a final boss, they created a "random" boss like Master Hand instead.
-He enjoyed this, comparing the fight between the characters and Master Hand to the fight between Sid and the toys in Toy Story.
-He discussed how each game added "needless context" to Master Hand, which he felt was a "special kind of weird."
-Fellow Den of Geek writer Chris Freiberg praised the Nintendo 64 battle against Master Hand in particular, stating that fighting a boss who doesn't follow the same rules as all the opponents before him was a challenging experience, considering it one of the most memorable bosses in fighting games.
+IGN readers voted Master Hand one of the 10 best game bosses.
+Den of Geek writer Gavin Jasper regarded him one of the best boss battles.
+He enjoyed that, instead of using a preexisting character, the developers created a "random" boss, comparing the fight with Master Hand to the fight between Sid and the toys in Toy Story (1995).
+He described each Super Smash Bros. game adding "needless context" to Master Hand as a "special kind of weird."
+Fellow Den of Geek writer Chris Freiberg considered the Master Hand battle in the Nintendo 64 game one of fighting games' most memorable bosses.
+He praised Master Hand as a boss who does not follow the same rules as Super Smash Bros.s other bosses, creating a challenging experience.
 GamesTM staff agreed with this assessment, stating that the fight with Master Hand subverting the rules established thus far was the most interesting part of his fight.
 They felt that it was anticlimactic to fight him after fighting a "gamut of legendary fighters", though they still felt it memorable due to how bizarre it was.

-In particular, Daryl Baxter, author of 50 Years of Boss Fights: Video Game Legends, considered the fight between Master Hand and Crazy Hand a memorable boss fight, praising various aspects as memorable, including the fact that both are non-playable, Crazy Hand appearing in the middle, and the "challenge and panic" associated with fighting Crazy Hand.
-He stated that he never lost his anxiety regarding Crazy Hand, and that this anxiety is part of what made Super Smash Bros. so "unpredictable and fun."
-Commenting on Master Hand's playable appearance in Super Smash Bros.
-Ultimate, IGN writer Tom Marks considered it one of the best moments of 2018, stating that it made him feel nostalgic, stating that it made the dream of playing as Master Hand real.
+Daryl Baxter, author of 50 Years of Boss Fights: Video Game Legends, considered the fight between Master Hand and Crazy Hand memorable, highlighting aspects such as their non-playable status, Crazy Hand appearing in the middle, and the "challenge and panic" associated with fighting Crazy Hand.
+He called fighting Crazy Hand anxiety-inducing, part of what made Super Smash Bros. so "unpredictable and fun."
+IGNs Tom Marks called Master Hand's playable appearance in Super Smash Bros.
+Ultimate one of the best moments of 2018.
+He said it made him feel nostalgic, as it made his dream of playing as Master Hand real.